parhumm/sass-direction-controller/README.md

 # Sass Direction Controller

-An approach to write a css code for once and create tow version of it RTL or LTR just with change one variable value
+An approach to write a css code for once and create two version of it RTL or LTR just with change one variable value

 -----------------------